GoogleCloudPlatform/dialogflow-integrations/README.md

 If following the instructions closely, SERVICE-NAME should be in the format of dialogflow-PLATFORM

-### Multiple Integrations

-To set up multiple integration deployments simultaneously, repeat all of the instructions for each deployment.
-While it is possible to make changes to the existing deployment repository and re-deploy it under a different name, it would make it difficult to retroactively make changes to previous deployments.

 ### Changing Integration Behavior

-The behavior of an integration can be customized via the addition of your own developer code or by editing the server.js file in the platform subdirectory.
+The behavior of an integration can be customized via the addition of your own developer code or by editing the files in src/ directory.

 After making changes, redeploy the deployment by re-running the commands as specified in the "Deploy the Integration Using Cloud Run" section of the platform-specific integration READMEs.